-Jira Project Management: Here’s What You Need to Know
+Jira Project Management: Everything You Need to Know

 So, you’re considering choosing Jira for your project management software needs?
 That’s great!
 The Jira project management system is one of the best out there for all types of teams.